 Sift flour, baking powder, baking soda, and salt, into a medium bowl and stir with a whisk several times and set aside.

 Cream the butter and sugar until light and fluffy.
 Add eggs one at a time and mix well between additions with a hand-held electric mixer with beaters.

 Combine the vodka, jam, lemon juice, and lemon zest together with the heavy cream and beat until well combined.

-Starting and ending with the flour mixture and alternating with the vodka mixture, add about a third of the flour, mix with the beaters, then add half of the vodka mixture and beat again.
+Starting and ending with the flour mixture and alternating with the vodka mixture, add about a third of the flour mixture to the creamed butter mixture, mix with the beaters, then add half of the vodka mixture to the creamed butter mixture and beat again.
 Repeat, then add the last third of the flour mixture and beat until well combined.